LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-14-(DOM-&-Events).md

 # Lesson 14: DOM and Events

-## In the prep work this week (DOM and Events), the students learned:
+## In the prep work for this lesson, the students learned:

 1. JavaScript in the browser and in Node.js are two different environments.
 1. DOM objects and methods are used to alter an HTML web page.